GeraldoSJr/binpacking-simulator/README.md

 The item allocation strategy implemented in this simulator are **First-Fit** and **Best-Fit**.

-### First-Fit
+### First-Fit-Decreasing

-When a new item needs to be allocated, the heuristic works as follows:
+When a new set of items needs to be allocated, the heuristic works as follows:

+1. Sort the items once at the start in descending order by CPU size, using memory as a tiebreaker.
+2. For each item in that sorted list (in order):
-1. It iterates through the existing bins in the order they were created.
+    a.
+Iterate through the existing bins in the order they were created.
-2. It allocates the item to the **first bin** that has sufficient space.
+    b.
+Place the item into the first bin that has sufficient remaining capacity.
-3. If no existing bin has the capacity for the item, a new bin is created to place it.
+    c.
+If no existing bin can accommodate the item, create a new bin and place the item there.

 It is a simple, fast heuristic that serves as an excellent baseline for comparison with more complex strategies.

-### Best-Fit
+### Best-Fit-Decreasing

-When a new item needs to be allocated, the heuristic works as follows:
+When a new set of items needs to be allocated, the heuristic works as follows:

-1. It places the item on the bin that has less remaining capacity while still supports it.
+1. Sort the items once at the start in descending order by CPU size, using memory as a tiebreaker.

+2. For each item in the sorted list:
+    a.
+Examine all existing bins and identify those that can accommodate the item.
+    b.
+Among these, select the bin with the least remaining capacity after placing the item.
+    c.
+Place the item into that bin.
-2. If no existing bin has the capacity for the item, a new bin is created to place it.
+    d.
+If no existing bin can accommodate the item, create a new bin and place the item there.

-This approach tends to minimize wasted space, often leading to tighter packings.
-However, it is slightly more computationally expensive than First-Fit, since it must examine all bins before making a decision.
+This approach follows a different placement strategy from First-Fit, focusing on selecting the bin that will be left with the least remaining capacity after each allocation.
+It can lead to different packing patterns and may be preferable in scenarios where tighter local utilization of individual bins is desired.

 ## 🔄 Repacking Heuristics